Shots fired as EU monitors patrol inside Armenia

 But for its part, Azerbaijan's foreign ministry has flat-out refused to recognise any shooting took place.

-Meanwhile, the Lachin corridor, which Lavrov mentioned, has become a potential new flashpoint in the simmering ethnic conflict, which dates back to the break up of the Soviet Union in 1991.
+Meanwhile, the Lachin corridor, which Lavrov mentioned, has become a potential new flashpoint in the simmering ethnic conflict, which dates back to the break-up of the Soviet Union in 1991.

 Azerbaijan has blocked the mountain road from Armenia to Nagorno-Karabakh since December last year, creating food, energy, and medical shortages for the thousands of Armenians who still live there.